 That night we started talking about the wind.
 It was steady with occasional gusts, and at times it changed direction slightly.
 I pointed out the movement on bushes and taller grass on the side of the road.
 We discussed direction, and I told him to think about the wind like an invisible arrow, and then explained how those arrows traveled in straight lines or vectors until they met some other object.
 We discussed which object would “win,” and how the force of one object could impact another object.
 My plan was to discuss Newton’s three laws of motion.

-I’ve mentioned in the past that I like to read, experiment, and learn as much as possible about as many thing as possible.
+In the past I wrote about about how I like to read, experiment, and learn as much as possible about as many thing as possible.
 My goal isn’t to be the Jack of all trades and Master of none.
 Rather, I view knowledge and experience as pieces that can be used to build a mosaic of something interesting and/or worthwhile.

 Years ago when I first started programming my manager had me work with the top performers in the group.
-Being inquisitive and wanting to improve, I asked a lot of questions to understand why things were done the way they were, and learn as much as possible.
-One Analyst I worked with was extremely sensitive, and after fielding a few questions he told me, “Programming is like art, two people will interpret things in two different ways, but in the end you will have two pictures that are similar and both do the job.
+Being inquisitive and always wanting to improve led me to ask a lot of questions in order to understand why things were done the way they were.
+One Analyst I worked with was extremely sensitive, and after fielding a few questions he told me, “Programming is like art.
+Two people will interpret things in two different ways, but in the end you will have two pictures that are similar and both do the job.
 So, quit messing with my picture.”

-At first I was somewhat offended, but then I realized that much of what he told me was right.
+At first I was somewhat offended, but then I realized that much of what he stated was true.
 That led me to incorporate better methods and approaches into what I did, making them my own, as a way to continually improve.
-It really was a lot like art from that perspective.
+From that perspective learning really is somewhat of an artform.

 What makes teaching worthwhile to me is helping people improve in ways that are their own, rather than teaching them how to do things in one specific “right” way.
 One analogy is that you are teaching people to navigate, rather that providing them with the route.
 Also, in order to be a good teacher you need to have a solid grasp on the topic, be willing and able to relate to students, and want to help them learn.
 It’s rewarding on a couple of different levels.

-Amazing teachers are out there, and I’ve met many of them.
-Those people are worth their weight in gold – especially when they are teaching your children.
-They have their own kind of “magic” that can inspire people and help them do more than they ever thought was possible.
+Amazing teachers are out there, and I’ve met several of them.
+Those people are worth their weight in gold – especially when they are teaching children.
+They have their own kind of “magic” that can inspire people and provide the confidence and desire to do more than they ever dreamed was possible.

 Teaching is about helping others, and not trying to be the smartest person in the room.
 And remember, not everyone wants to learn and/or improve so don’t take that personally.
-Just do your best to help people grown and improve.
-To me, that’s the right reason to want to teach.
+Just do your best to help the people who want to grow and improve.
+Mentoring is another good way to do this.
+You will be surprised at the positive impact one person can have by doing this.

 I was reading an article from Nancy Duarte about Strengthening Culture with Storytelling, and it made me think about how important a skill story telling can be in business, and how it can be far more effective than just presenting facts / data.
 These are just a few examples – I’m sure that you have many of your own.